jurikuronen/PANGWES/test_data/README.md

 ### About the test data

-The source data are available from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home); see the cited studies.
+The source data are available from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home).
+Please see the cited studies for more information.

 ## Automated testing